pangenome/pggb/README.md

 It ensures that the graph always has local partial order, which is essential for many applications and matches our prior expectations about small-scale variation in genomes.
 This step yields a rebuilt graph, a consensus subgraph, and a whole genome alignment in [MAF](http://www.bx.psu.edu/~dcking/man/maf.xhtml) format.

 Optional post-processing steps provide 1D and 2D diagnostic visualizations of the graph, basic graph metrics.
+The pipeline supports identification and collapse of redundant structure with [GFAffix](https://github.com/marschall-lab/GFAffix).
+Variant calling is also possible with `vg deconstruct` to obtain a VCF file relative to any set of reference sequences used in the construction.
+It utilizes a [path jaccard](https://github.com/vgteam/vg/pull/3416) concept to correctly localize variants in segmental duplications and variable number tandem repeats.
+In the HPRC data, this greatly improved variant calling performance.

-The output graph (`*.smooth.gfa`) is suitable as input to `vg deconstruct` to obtain a VCF file relative to any set of reference sequences used in the construction, or for read mapping in `vg` or with `GraphAligner`.
+The output graph (`*.smooth.gfa`) is suitable for read mapping in [vg](https://github.com/vgteam/vg) or with [GraphAligner](https://github.com/maickrau/GraphAligner).
+For more downstream processing steps see [downstream](##downstream).

 ## general usage